typelevel/otel4s/docs/sdk/overview.md

 environment-specific attributes to the Telemetry Resource.

 Otel4s SDK module does not support this yet.
 But we have a plan to provide this functionality in the future.

+### Metrics missing features

+- `Exponential Histogram` aggregation is not supported yet
+- `Prometheus` exporter is not implemented yet